What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Conclusion

-\section{Acknowledgements}
+This study opens several avenues for future research on explainability and Evaluative Requirements in AI systems.
+First, there is a need to better understand what constitutes an MVP when developing AI systems.
+Does an MVP require a fully trained AI system to generate realistic outputs, or can simplified or mocked-up versions provide sufficient value for eliciting requirements?
+Systematic studies of different MVP strategies could inform how teams balance cost, speed, and validity in early development stages.

+Second, our case required domain experts with deep knowledge of CP diagnosis to meaningfully evaluate predictions.
+This raises the question of how Evaluative Requirements differ when the users are novices rather than experts.
+Future work should investigate how systems can accommodate heterogeneous user groups, ensuring that both novices and experts receive explanations suited to their needs.

+Third, there is a need to formalize and operationalize the concept of \textit{Evaluative Requirements}.
+At present, the concept remains descriptive and rooted in case observations.
+Future studies could refine it into frameworks, design guidelines, or measurable criteria that can be systematically applied across domains.

+Finally, replication across domains is essential.
+The healthcare setting studied here has unique characteristics: high stakes, strong professional accountability, and scarce expertise.
+Future research should investigate whether the findings transfer to other expert domains such as law, finance, or critical infrastructure, as well as to low-stakes contexts where evaluative effort may be less needed.

+\subsubsection{Acknowledgements}

 This research was funded by NTNU, SINTEF, and The Norwegian Research Council (project number: 327146).
-We sincerely thank the DeepInMotion project team, as well as PhD supervisors, Lars Adde and Torgeir Dingsøyr, for their invaluable guidance and support.
+We sincerely thank the DeepInMotion project team for allowing us to conduct this research.
+We also thank Torgeir Dingsøyr, Nagadivya Balasubramaniam, and Marjo Kauppinen for their invaluable comments and guidance on early versions of this paper.
+NTNU and St. Olavs Hospital, may benefit financially from a commercialization of the AI system described in this case through existing intellectual properties; this may include financial benefits to the author Lars Adde of this article.